DynoRobotics/UnityRos2/README.md

 ------------

-This is a collection of projects (bindings, code generator, examples and more) for writing ROS2 applications for .NET Core and .NET Standard specificly targeted at Unity.
+This is a collection of projects (bindings, code generator, examples and more) for writing ROS2 applications for C# specificly targeted at Unity.

 Features
 --------